signature-opensource/CK-Globalization/README.md

 Our approach is different.
-Instead of trying to obtain a format (the "enveloppe" of the text) *before* formatting, we always format a text with a en-US format but with placeholders rendered in the "current" culture and captures the resulting `Text`, the "current" `ContentCulture` and the placeholders text ranges.
+Instead of trying to obtain a format (the "enveloppe" of the text) *before* formatting, we always format a text with a en-US format but with placeholders rendered in the "current" culture and captures the resulting `Text`, the "current" `TargetCulture` and the placeholders text ranges.
 Armed with this, we can *later* applies another format/enveloppe to this text and obtains the "translated" text.

 An interesting side-effect of this deferred translation is that the "translation" is not required to be executed on